 - If you handle your ball python frequently, stop handling until it starts eating again.

 - Try offering a different prey item.
 For example, if you’re offering mice, try rats.
 If you’ve been offering rats, try mice.
-If they’re available, try offering an African soft-furred rat (preferred prey in the wild).
-A change in size may also be needed.
+If rodents aren’t working, maybe a young chicken or quail will do the trick.
+African soft-furred rats are smelly and very well known for helping reluctant feeders.

 - If your ball python still refuses to eat, they may have a preference for live over frozen-thawed or vice-versa.
 If you offer live prey, supervise the interaction carefully and do not leave the rodent in the enclosure for more than an hour at a time.